 Gamers tinker with power chords

-Bands and DJs hack into video-game gear to create musical instruments and then perform live on stage - plastic axes sometimes backed up by real guitars.
+Bands and DJs hack into video-game gear to create instruments.

 By hooking up the controller to his laptop and writing some code, Mr. Grace has turned the plastic toy into a full-on synthesizer.
 Now, with each button he mashes, the guitar howls like the real thing.